zack/event-manager/README.md

   - [x] An admin can see a list of all users and their confirmation statuses
   - [x] An admin can admin-confirm a user
   - [x] An admin can delete a user
+  - [ ] Optionally email admin when new users sign up
+    - [ ] Hook this up to preferences
 * Event administration
   - [x] An admin can see all future events
   - [x] An admin can see all past events